Note: This article is about how to buy a SIM card in Georgia the country, not Georgia the state in the USA! You can find US SIM card information here.

 The staff member activated the SIM for me, and installed it in my phone.
 I had service straight away.

+A Magti SIM card costs 2 GEL (around 75c USD), and offers a variety of pre-paid plans for Internet and SMS.
 I was traveling with other people, and ended up buying three SIM cards.
 I only needed a single passport to buy all three.

-Since I was also doing some work while in the country and was concerned about how much data I’d use, I bought an unlimited data plan for one of the cards.
-Good for 30 days, it cost 150 GEL (~$48 /€45).
+Since I was doing some work while in the country and was concerned about how much data I’d use, I bought an unlimited data plan for one of the cards.
+Good for 30 days, there was a promo deal running that meant it only cost 32 GEL (~$12/€11).

 I bought the 5GB/30 day plan for the other two cards, which only set me back 12 GEL each.
 Since I bought three plans, the staff member decided to give me the SIM cards for free.